mikewest/deprecating-document-domain/README.md

 ### Won't relying on Feature Policy make it difficult for frames to opt-in?

 Yes.
 The top-level document will need to opt-in, and do so in a way that enables the feature for same-site nested documents.
 Something like `Feature-Policy: document-domain 'src'` would likely be effective.

+### Does disabling `document.domain` suffice to enable origin-level process isolation?

+No. As noted above, `document.domain` is one (large!) blocker among several.
+This is one step along the road to enabling isolation by default.
+The [`origin-isolation` explainer](https://github.com/WICG/origin-isolation#how-it-works) points to additional steps that will be essential to splitting sites into distinct agent clusters.
+Disabling `document.domain` is necessary, but not sufficient.